katiefenn/website-2017-src/pages/memory-dont-forget-to-take-out-the-garbage/sections/4-Memory-Bloat-and-Memory-Leaks/index.md

 ## Memory leaks
 ![A webpage with a terminal memory leak](images/terminal-memory-leak.png) When your application steadily accumulates more data in memory than you expect, you have a memory leak.
 The majority of data created by applications are short-lived and are quickly discarded.
-Memory leaks are one of the most common problems and are caused by mistakes in code that tricks the garbage collector into thinking that unused data needs to be retained.
+Memory leaks occur when your JavaScript code persistently adds more data to the heap than it discards.
+They are caused by code mistakes that prevent data from becoming unreachable and dying.

 ### Accidental globals
 Variables created in the global scope are by definition long-lived.
 This is because the global scope lasts as long as the website is open in the browser.
 Global variables live forever unless they are manually unset.